-Our philosophy of dog training is to treat every dog like a fellow-creature.
+Our dog training philosophy is treating every dog like a fellow creature.
 We help them learn in the most fun and effective way possible.

-Having a dog in your life is one of the most wonderful experiences.
+Having a dog in your life is one of the most beautiful experiences.
 Like any happy relationship, it goes both ways.
-Your dog gives you unconditional love, loyalty, companionship, and so much more.
-Your dog brings you joy, happiness, and puts a smile on your face.
-In return, we need to give our dog what it needs to be happy.
+Your dog gives you unconditional love, loyalty, companionship, and much more.
+Your dog brings you joy, and happiness, and puts a smile on your face.
+In return, we must give our dog what it needs to be happy.

 It’s All About the Relationship!

-In our philosophy of dog training, there are only three reasons a dog doesn’t perform.
-First, your dog may be confused, is trying its best, but just doesn’t understand what you want yet.
-Second, your dog may be unable to do what you are asking due to an ailment you missed.
+In our dog training philosophy, there are only three reasons a dog doesn’t perform.
+First, your dog may be confused and is trying its best but just doesn’t understand what you want.
+Second, your dog may be unable to do what you are asking due to an ailment or physical limitation.
 Or third, your dog has no motivation to cooperate.
 In all cases, the fault does not lie with the dog.
 We can help you and your dog be in harmony, no matter where the confusion comes from.
-We understand your dog and can help you:

 The Importance of Genetics

 In our work, we honor your dog.
 Not by pretending it is a person, but by understanding its nature and individual motivations.
 We always design the most effective training plan possible and work with you and your dog—not against you.
-In our philosophy of dog training, we see you as a team, not opponents.
+Our dog training philosophy sees you as a team, not opponents.
 Yes, your dog needs you to be its leader in our human world.
 But it also needs you to be its friend, companion, protector, advocate, and partner.
 There is no conflict between being a leader and being kind.
 It’s one and the same.
-Our guiding principle is best captured by the following quote from an amazing dog trainer:
+Our guiding principle is best captured by the following quote from a fantastic dog trainer:

 Our Approach Follows Our Philosophy of Dog Training